 TAMR_JOB_SPARK_DRIVER_MEMper instance, in GB.

-Every computation is rounded up to a whole number of GBs.
+Tamr Core rounds every computation up to a whole number of GBs.
 This formula also applies to the Spark resource properties that you can specify in the